Subrahmanyajoshi/Cancer-Detection-using-GCP/README.md

 ## Dataset
 - The dataset was obtained from mendeley website [here](https://data.mendeley.com/datasets/ywsbh3ndr8/5).
 - The dataset in the link above contains DDSM, INBREAST and a directory containing DDSM+INBREAST+MIAS combined datasets.
-Only DDSM dataset was used.
+Only DDSM dataset was used in this project.

 ## Preparing Train dataset